Homemade Creamy Italian Dressing is zesty, flavorful, and easy to make…a delicious topping for a crisp green salad or your favorite pasta salad!

 And the good news is?
 I think I did!
 My family went crazy for this homemade Creamy Italian Dressing, much more so than I was expecting.

-It has the tang of a regular, vinaigrette-type Italian Dressing, but with a smooth creaminess that makes it just a little more decadent.
-It’s flavored with Italian herbs, freshly grated Parmesan, Dijon mustard, and a touch of honey.
-And the result is absolutely scrumptious!
+This recipe has the tang of a regular, vinaigrette-type Italian Dressing, but with a smooth creaminess that makes it just a little more decadent.
+So what’s in it?

 If you grew up in the ’80s, odd are there was a bottle of Seven Seas Creamy Italian Dressing in your fridge.
 So I took that memory and that concept and tweaked my popular regular Italian Dressing recipe to come up with this variation.